← Back to Motivic MIDI

 Motivic MIDI doesn't use pure randomness; it uses constrained mathematical generation.

-Here is the four-step generative pipeline that happens every time you press the "Regenerate" button:
+Here is the four-step generative (semi-random?) process that happens every time you press the "Regenerate" button:

 - 1. The Boundaries: You set the guardrails.
 You choose the Key and Scale, and then use the Generation Settings to decide what the app is allowed to use (e.g., "Only allow 7th and 9th chords," or "Only allow Arpeggios").

-- 2. The Dice Roll: The app selects four random scale degrees (for example: the 2nd, 5th, 1st, and 6th notes of your scale) and assigns your allowed variations (like voicings and rhythms) to each pad.
+- 2. The Semi-Randomization: The app selects four random scale degrees (for example: the 2nd, 5th, 1st, and 6th notes of your scale) and assigns your allowed variations (like voicings and rhythms) to each pad.

-- 3. The Harmonic Math: The app calculates the theoretical "DNA" for those chords based strictly on your chosen scale.
-It automatically applies omission rules (dropping unnecessary notes) and voice-leading (shifting notes up or down an octave) so the progression stays in a comfortable, playable register.
+- 3. The Harmonic Math: The app calculates the theoretical traits those chords based strictly on your chosen scale.
+It automatically applies omission rules (e.g., sometimes dropping notes) and voice-leading (shifting notes up or down an octave) so the progression stays in a comfortable, playable register.

 - 4. The Performance: Finally, a temporal sequencer takes that stack of notes and applies your chosen rhythm (like a Roll or an Arpeggio) before sending it to the audio engine and the MIDI output.